erri120/lotus/README.md

 SexLab v.163 SE dev Beta 8 by Ashal@LoversLab.com

-Click "INSTALL/UPDATE SEXLAB 1.63 SE DEV BETA 8"
+Click `INSTALL/UPDATE SEXLAB 1.63 SE DEV BETA 8`

-Close the MCM and wait until you receive the message
+Close the MCM and wait until you receive the message:

-"SexLab - SexLab v1.63 SE dev beta 8 - Ready!"
+`SexLab - SexLab v1.63 SE dev beta 8 - Ready!`

 Reopen the MCM and continue configuration of SexLab

 **Animation Settings**:

-Allow Creature Animations (Top Right, Under Animation Profile) - Enabled
+*Allow Creature Animations* (Top Right, Under Animation Profile) - `Enabled`

-Close the MCM and wait until you reseach the message
+Close the MCM and wait until you receive the message:

-"SexLab Creature Animations Installed"
+`SexLab Creature Animations Installed`

 Reopen the MCM and continue configuration of SexLab